POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA in ToO-stereo and ToO-dual modes

 The ability to reorient its neutrino detectors in a relatively short time makes POEMMA effective in its detection of transient neutrino sources.
 POEMMA's observing strategy employs a dual detection system: cosmic-ray detection mode for detecting fluorescence signals from cosmic ray interactions with stereo viewing at a satellite separation of $300$~km, and neutrino detection mode with a $25$~km separation when pointing to the Earth's limb so that both telescopes view the same Cherenkov light pool.
 Short neutrino bursts may occur when POEMMA is in cosmic-ray mode.
 In this appendix, we briefly describe considerations in changing the satellite separation to allow both telescopes to view the same Cherenkov light pool, and considerations in setting the PE threshold for short-duration neutrino bursts when the detectors, $300$~km apart, cannot view the same light pool.
-These conditions, which we denote stereo when the two POEMMA satellites observe an event in the same Cherenkov light pool and dual when the satellites have a larger separation and measure the Cherenkov signals from a ToO source separately, have different energy thresholds because of the effects of the night sky airglow background in the $300$ -- $900$ nm wavelength band.
+These conditions, which we denote ToO-stereo when the two POEMMA satellites observe an event in the same Cherenkov light pool and ToO-dual when the satellites have a larger separation and measure the Cherenkov signals from a ToO source separately, have different energy thresholds because of the effects of the night-sky air glow background in the $300$ -- $900$ nm wavelength band.
+We conclude the appendix with a discussion of additional potential backgrounds for POEMMA ToO observations.